RebeccaCrecelius/100-days-of-code/log.md

 **To Do**: Add media queries.
 Fix community and footer section.
 Create a logo and brand materials for Twemary.
 Still need to gather assets and place them within the folder.
 Fix spacing in community section.

+### Day 28: March 9, 2024

+**Today's Progress**: Figured out how to view a private repository in a browser via VS Code.
+Uploaded images for Twemary to the GitHub repository.

+**Thoughts**: There are changes which need to be synced before I can make any further commits using VS Code.
+I tried to figure out how to resolve the issue, but I cannot figure it out.
+Asked for help via GitHub discussions.

+**To Do**: Add media queries.
+Fix community and footer section.
+Create a logo and brand materials for Twemary.
+Still need to gather assets and place them within the folder.
+Fix spacing in community section.
+Sync changes.